IRTF-HRPC/drafts/draft-terminology.md

 The authors think that the RFC editor should:
  * Offer alternatives for exclusionary terminology as an important act of correcting larger editorial issues and clarifying technical concepts and
- * Consult the IETF community and other sources to build a style sheet giving guidance to authors on the use of terminology, that collects all terms that have been considered and indicate whether they are deemed acceptable, and if not what terms Authors should consider instead.
  * Suggest to Authors that even when referencing other specifications that have not replaced offensive terminology, the Authors could use another term in their document and include a note to say that they have used the new term as a replacement for the term used in the referenced document.

 # Further Reading